Best Cheap Health Insurance in Alaska (2026)

 Bronze plans cost an average of $721 per month in Alaska.

 Bronze plans have the cheapest quotes, but they also pay the least toward your medical bills.
 That means if you have a Bronze plan, you will pay more when you get health care.
-If you are young and healthy, these plans can be a good idea as long as you have money in the bank to pay for your share of your medical bills.
+If you are young and healthy, these plans can be a good idea as long as you have money in the bank to pay for your share of medical bills.
 But if you need medical care often, they're not the best fit.

 Cheap or free health insurance in Alaska if you have a low income